-(a) Welcomed the report of the Secretariat on the review of United Nations activities in geospatial information, and requested the Secretariat to continue conducting the analysis of the United Nations system-wide consultation in the form of a questionnaire in order to provide an overview of the existing geospatial resources, activities and governance arrangements of the United Nations system in a systematic manner and to report the results back to the Committee at its next session;

-(b) Took note of the ongoing work of the United Nations Group of Experts on Geographical Names towards modernizing its working methods and strengthening its relationship with the Committee of Experts regarding place names, and requested the Bureau to engage in a dialogue with a view to defining an effective relationship between the two bodies and how best to use the opportunity of back-to-back sessions in 2017.
+- (a) Welcomed the report of the Secretariat on the review of United Nations activities in geospatial information and requested the Secretariat to continue conducting the analysis of the United Nations System-wide consultation in the form of a questionnaire to provide an overview of the existing geospatial resources, activities and governance arrangements of the United Nations system in a systematic manner, and to report the results back to the Committee at its next session. - (b) Took note of the ongoing work of UNGEGN towards modernization of its working methods and strengthening its relationship with the Committee of Experts regarding place names, and requested the Bureau to engage in a dialogue with a view to defining an effective relationship between the two bodies, and how to best use the opportunity of back-to-back sessions in 2017.